stevencumming/customercounter/README.md

 		- on a dedicated machine with enough RAM and CPU it should be easily able to sustain >2000 qps (I hope)
 		- The fetch interval can be extended to ease congestion
-### SCALABILITY
-- Using MySQL and PHP scripts updating hundreds of times every second (worst case, if all stores used this) is unchartered territory for me as a developer.
+	- Scalability: Using MySQL and PHP scripts updating hundreds of times every second (worst case, if all stores used this) is unchartered territory for me as a developer.
 I'd be looking for other opinions and tips for optimization.

 ### QUESTIONS / ANSWERS